shadow036/computational_intelligence/lab3/README.md

 This parameter is used by all agents in "evolving_agents.py" and it is a value between 0 and 1.
 It affects the strategy of the agents by introducing a different behaviours based on the threshold p.
 As a simple form of mutation I just tried to generate other agents having the same "base" behaviour but adding a modification to the parameter p. \
 Unfortunately I couldn't complete the exercise but all the functions and the main ideas are present.

+## Exercise 3.3

+## Exercise 3.4

+Concerning the last exercise, I took inspiration from the